 The Rams organization released a memo during the relocation hearings stating that if any NFL organization were to accept the St. Louis riverfront proposal would be “well on the road to financial ruin.”

 Okay, here is where some explaining needs to be done.

-When the Stadium Task Force in St. Louis created the new stadium and lease agreement terms to be used as a template of new stadiums being built with their attached leases as a guidepost to direct them in what would be a fair and justifiable resolution.
+The Stadium Task Force in St. Louis created the new stadium and lease agreement terms as a template of new stadiums built with their attached leases as a guidepost to direct them reasonably and justifiably.
 The stadiums and leases that were used included but, not limited to

 If the St. Louis proposal wasn’t good enough or would lead a team to financial ruin, as the great Enos would say, why would any of these other proposals ever be accepted?

 The St. Louis proposal was nearly identical in every way to the last 4-5 stadiums and lease agreements that were agreed upon by NFL owners.